RatJuggler/led-shim-demo/README.md

 - Random Blink - Some random blinking.
 - Solid Colours - A basic effect which just shows a sequence of solid colours.

+**Note**, this project is somewhat over-engineered for what it actually does because it's being used as a learning exercise.

 # Installing

 Install on Raspbian from PyPi using: